 Joseph Frederick Bellamy was born on 29 October 1896 in Fulbeck, Lincolnshire, England.
-His parents were Joseph and Edith Bellamy and he had at least 3 sisters: Kathleen, Edith and Dorothy.
+His parents were Joseph and Edith (née Kelley) Bellamy and he had at least 3 sisters, Kathleen, Edith and Dorothy, as well as a brother, Jack.
+For many generations the Bellamy family background was working as agricultural labourers.
 In 1901 the family was living in Peterborough, Northamptonshire, England and his father was working as a carpenter.
-By 1911, when Joseph was 15 years of age, he was working as a servant in Peterborough, England.
+By 1911, when Joseph was 15 years of age, he was working as a farm servant in Stanground just north of Peterborough.

 He enlisted on 14 August 1915 in Russell, Manitoba and was assigned to the 79th battalion as a private.
 Joseph went overseas with his battalion on 24 April 1916, embarking from Halifax on the S.S.
 Lapland.
 Once he arrived in England he was transferred to the 52nd Battalion, joining them in the France on 19 September 1916.
 His only injury came in February 1918 when he was leading a train of mules and they bolted.
 In his attempt to stop them, Joseph fell and injured his ankle.
 He spent just over a month in hospital but suffered no permanent damage.
 On 24 March 1919 he returned to Canada and headed back out west.